FantasticDoodle/i3Config/README.md

 4. run ```notepadqq /home/your-username/.config/i3/config```. then select every line of code in the file and delete it. then paste in all the copied lines of code from the ```i3/config``` file.

-5. you should be done,
+5. you should be done with i3 configuration.

+6. Create a '''rofi''' and '''picom'''

 ## locations
   Place config.rasi in /home/(user)/.config/rofi/